Skip to main content

 4. Click Save

-Anyshift will display a dialog with three values you need for the next step:
+Anyshift displays a dialog with three values you need for the next step:

 • Issuer URL: The Anyshift OIDC issuer (e.g. https://api.anyshift.io)